Szermer/Zendesk-Twilio-SMS/README.md

- 5. Create a dedicated "SMS User" in ZenDesk, set the values for ZENDESK_USERNAME and ZENDESK_PASSWORD to the credentials for that user.
+ 5. Create a dedicated "SMS User" in ZenDesk, set the values for ZENDESK_USERNAME and ZENDESK_PASSWORD to the credentials for that user (MUST BE AN ADMIN USER, NOT THE SMS AGENT).

 Push to and configure Heroku: